viv1/recall-ai-meeting-action-items/README.md

 3. Build and start your client-app as mentioned above.
 4. Build and start your server-app as mentioned above.
 5. Open `http://localhost:3000`
-6. Paste your live meeting link in the input box, and click on `Create Bot`.
+6. Paste your live meeting link in the input box, and click on `Start Recording`.
 This adds the bot to the meeting.
 7. Now, you can go and participate in your meeting.
-8. Once the Bot is added to the meeting, you will see a new button to `Get Meeting Summary`.
-Click on it.
-This will give you both the transcript and the meeting summary.
+8. The app polls for the meeting status every few seconds.
+Instead of polling, you might want to implement a webhook, but that is out of scope of this demo.
-9. You can click on `Get Meeting Summary` any number of times, and it will fetch the new transcripts and summary every time.
+9. Once the meeting ends, come back to the app.
+It will list the user-wise action items.

 PS: Please make sure you are aware of the charges from OpenAI and Recall when calling their APIs.
-Each click on `Get Meeting Summary` makes one call each to Recall.ai and OpenAI.
+Request to OpenAI API is only made once, when the meeting has ended.